 Where Can I Find Phlebotomy Classes in Michigan?

 Learn about phlebotomy classes in Michigan.
 Get information about programs available and requirements to make an informed decision about your education.
-Schools offering Allied Health degrees can also be found in these popular choices.

 What You Need to Know

 There are some competitive phlebotomist programs offered by Michigan community colleges.
 These programs can take roughly four months to about a year to complete.
-In additional to classroom lecture and lab sessions, you may complete an internship or externship.
+In addition to classroom lecture and lab sessions, you may complete an internship or externship.
 Admission requirements include prerequisite courses, proof of immunizations, CPR certification and a background check.
 Graduates are qualified to sit for voluntary certification exams.
 Read on to see if one of these programs is right for you.

 Phlebotomy Certificate Programs in Michigan

 Located in the center of St. Joseph County, this school offers a training certificate to help you get started on your way to a career as a phlebotomist.
 Some of the courses included in this program are medical terminology, medical office lab and disease conditions.
 You also study technical or business communications, physiology and anatomy.
 Additionally, after all course work has been completed, you'll take part in a 15-week, 100-hour unpaid externship in a hospital or medical office lab.
 Upon finishing the externship, you'll be ready to apply to sit for the Phlebotomy Technician (PBT) exam.